 1) Ramp up Training and Investment in Remote Working

-Many companies all over the world are having to battle with the Covid-19 coronavirus pandemic by requiring or encouraging employees to work from home.
-Also, as the coronavirus spreads the more, more workers are having to work from home.
+Many companies all over the world are having to battle with the COVID-19 coronavirus pandemic by requiring or encouraging employees to work from home.
+Also, as the coronavirus spreads the more that more workers are having to work from home.

-Some of the comments we are hearing are like: “This is the first day of working from home and home schooling our kids… I am not even a teacher by profession but I now think it’s time teachers are paid like CEOs!”
+Some of the comments we are hearing are: “This is the first day of working from home and home schooling our kids… I am not even a teacher by profession but I now think it’s time teachers are paid like CEOs!”

 The question is, what are companies doing to adjust and prepare themselves for the biggest work-from-home experiments ever?
 To answer this question, our survey evaluated different ways companies have developed to deal with remote working.
 One way includes training exercises.